packgenome/PackGenome-Artifacts/Evaluation/README.md

 - Matching non-packed programs

   NPD dataset contains real-world benign programs.
 We use the NPD dataset to measure the false positives rate that rules mistakenly match the non-packed programs.
-We calculate the FPR, TDR of all the rules on the LPD dataset.
+We calculate the FPR, TDR of all the rules on the NPD dataset.

   ```sh
   sh nonpack_eval.sh